 Levi proposed as a US Navy Sailor by the River Thames with a poem in Spanish (none of us speaks Spanish, but it sounds romantic) in London

-Hiked in the mountains and dipped in natural hot springs in Iceland
+Hiked on glaciers and in the mountains and dipped in natural hot springs, also baked bread in the hot ground in Iceland

 Drove around the mountains in Mallorca, also reversed on its motorway and went against the oncoming traffic on a one-way road for a short distance, without ending up in the news

-Rode a scooter first time ever in Barcelona, immediately on the motorway with the two of us
+First time ever on a scooter in Barcelona, immediately on the motorway with the two of us

 Got shocked in the Sex Museum in Amsterdam and tried to forget it with beers in Bruges the next day